Nzen/TagTime/README.md

 ---

 Put a progressbar on the dev branch.
-This version is vanilla.
+Master branch is vanilla.